silverstripe-terraformers/keys-for-cache/README.md

 By adding this configuration, you will have access to the `getCacheKey()` method on your `DataObject`, and the `$CacheKey` variable in your template when you have that `DataObject` in scope.

-Next, you need to define your dependencies (how your `DataObjects` relate to each other).
+Next, in order to make sure that your cache keys invalidate when related `DataObjects` are updated, you need to define any dependencies that your model might have.

 There are three important configurations to be aware of:

 * [Cares](#cares)
 * [Touches](#touches)